bartbalaz/janus-container/README.md

 1. Try the image by browsing to *https://<host>.<domain>*

 ## Installation notes:
-* The docker image needs to mount the folder containing the Letsencrypt certificates, namely */etc/letsencrypt/live/<host>.<domain>* (container */etc/certs* folder) folder that contains the links to the currently valid certifictes and */etc/letsencrypt/archive* (contaienr */archive* folder) where all the certifictes are stored.
+* The container mounts the folder containing the Letsencrypt certificates, namely folder */etc/letsencrypt/live/<host>.<domain>* (to container folder */etc/certs*) that contains the links to the currently valid certifictes and folder */etc/letsencrypt/archive* (to container folder */archive*) where all the certifictes are stored.
+The host certificates will be automatically updated by Certbot.
+These certificates are used for securing the APIs (TLS) as well as RT(C)P media (DTLS)
-* The image mounts also */var/www/html/container* folder where upon startup it copies the sample html files.
+* The container mounts also */var/www/html/container* folder where upon startup it copies the sample html files.
 If multiple images are launched simultaneously with the *launch(i)* command, each image will override the content of that folder (last one to be launched wins).

 ## Experimentation and observations
+Our initial analysis has lead us the same concusion as [this](https://www.slideshare.net/AlessandroAmirante/janus-docker-friends-or-foe) presentation by Meetecho.
+After further investigation we have found that the problem comes from the MASQUERADE netfilter target that is used by Linux Docker implementation for NAT outgoing traffic from the container.
+For some reason when MASQUERADE receives a

 ## Conclusion